MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/store-policies.md

 **10.2.4**

-Your product may contain fully integrated middleware (such as third-party cross-platform engines and third-party analytics services), but must not deliver or install non-integrated third-party owned or branded products or modules unless they are fully contained in your package.

 Your product may depend on non-integrated software (such as another product, module, or service) to deliver its primary functionality, subject to the following requirements:

-- You disclose the dependency at the beginning of the description metadata
+- You disclose the dependency at the beginning of the description metadata.
-- The dependent software is available in the Store
+- Dependency on non-Microsoft provided driver(s) or NT service(s) is not allowed.
+If your product has a dependency on non-Microsoft provided driver(s) or NT service(s), you must disclose that dependency to Microsoft in the certification notes in Microsoft Partner Center to be considered for an exception to this policy.

 **10.2.5**